jenipdang/night-life/README.md

 - Profile display user infromation and activities

 ### Promoter (Role: Admin)
+- Create an Event
+- Create a new Venue for a new event if Venue does not already exisit
 - Edit/Delete any posted comments
 - Edit/Delete posted events
 - Add new venue to the system